gayatrig19/the-unplugged-club/README.md

   |Unplug Here    | unplug.html     |
   |Contact        | contact.html    |

-- Links within the narrative
+- Links within the narrative:
 * Internal Links are checked to make sure they take user to correct page.
 All links work as expected.
 * External Links when clicked on are checked to make sure they open in new tab and takes user to correct page.
 All links work as expected.

     | LINK(location)                                  | DESTINATION PAGE       | PAGE OPENS IN NEW TAB|
     |-------------------------------------------------|------------------------|---------------------|